SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/screen/edit-quote-dialog.md

 If the quote contains several alternatives, the favorite alternative is indicated with ![icon][img1] next to the tab name.
 If the alternative contains [warnings or messages][9] for one or more products, an icon is shown next to the tab name.
 A message is also displayed to explain the cause of the error.

 * **Discount**: Here you can enter a total discount (discount percent or discount amount) for the whole of the alternative.
 The total discount is applied in addition to any discounts applied to the different products.

     > [!NOTE]
-    > Total discount must be enabled as an option in SuperOffice Settings and maintenance.
+    > Total discount must be enabled as an option in Settings and maintenance.

 * **Earnings/Total**: This shows the earnings and the total for the whole of the alternative.
 * **Add**: Used to search for and [add products][6].
 * Double-click a product to edit it.